enso-org/enso/docs/parser/reader.md

 ### Read

-The `Read` trait is similar to `std::io::Read`, but supports different encodings but `&[u8]`.
-It provides the interface
- `fn read(&mut self, buffer:&mut [Self::Item]) -> usize` that fills the provided
- buffer with the data tha are being read.
+The `Read` trait is similar to `std::io::Read`, but supports different encodings than just `&[u8]`.
+It provides the interface `fn read(&mut self, buffer:&mut [Self::Item]) -> usize` that fills the provided buffer with the data that is being read.

 Any structure that implements `std::io::Read` also implements `Read<Item=u8>`.